Good things come in Australian pears

-“While the last year has shown the value of keeping health at the forefront, it’s no surprise that the changes in diet and lifestyle that came with adapting to the new normal has meant our gut health has suffered,” says nutrition scientist and dietitian Dr Joanna McMillan.
+“The last year has shown the value of keeping health at the forefront,” says nutrition scientist and dietitian Dr Joanna McMillan.
+“So it’s no surprise that the changes in diet and lifestyle that came with adapting to the new normal have meant our gut health has suffered.

 “The research is clear that Australians aren’t receiving the support and education they need around what helps boost gut health and digestive wellbeing.
-But it doesn’t need to be complicated; it’s easy to boost your mood and gut health by eating more plant foods, which provide both fibre and other plant compounds essential for gut health.”
+But it doesn’t need to be complicated; it’s easy to boost your mood and gut health by eating more plant foods.
+These provide both fibre and other plant compounds essential for gut health.”

 It’s all about the fibre

-MasterChef judge Melissa Leong might be juggling a rather hectic schedule right now, but she is still finding the time to focus on her digestive wellbeing in 2021.
+MasterChef judge Melissa Leong might be juggling a rather hectic schedule right now, but she’s still finding the time to focus on her digestive wellbeing in 2021.

 “When we’re busy, it can be easy to forget our wellbeing where food is concerned,” she says.
 “Pears are a fragrant, textural addition to any meal, from salads to desserts.
 I love their juicy sweetness; it’s a bonus that they also increase my intake of good gut nutrients”

-Leong is not alone here: 85 percent of Australians would consider eating pears more regularly, with a third (33%) not previously knowing that pears are high in dietary fibre to support gut health.
-The feel-good fruit is also low GI, so it provides a sustained source of energy, and is also a source of vitamin C – supporting healthy skin and immunity.
+Leong is not alone here.
+Eighty-five percent of Aussies would consider eating pears more regularly; a third (33%) didn’t previously know that pears are high in dietary fibre to support gut health.
+The feel-good fruit is also low GI, so it provides a sustained source of energy.
+It’s also a source of vitamin C, which supports healthy skin and immunity.

 Take your pick

-Around 90 percent of the pears grown here in Australia come from Victoria’s Goulburn Valley, but other pear-growing regions include the Yarra Valley and Gippsland in Victoria, Stanthorpe in Queensland, Batlow in NSW, the Huon Valley in Tassie, the Adelaide Hills in South Australia and Manjimup in Western Australia.
+Around 90 percent of the pears grown here in Australia come from Victoria’s Goulburn Valley.
+Other pear-growing regions include the Yarra Valley and Gippsland in Victoria, Stanthorpe in Queensland, Batlow in NSW, the Huon Valley in Tassie, the Adelaide Hills in South Australia and Manjimup in Western Australia.

 How do I tell when a pear is ripe?

-Because pears ripen from the inside out, it can often be hard to tell when they’re ready to eat, as some will show little colour change when they’re ripe.
+Because pears ripen from the inside out, it can often be hard to tell when they’re ready to eat.
+Some will show little colour change when they’re ripe.

 “A simple way of distinguishing the ripeness is to press gently on the flesh of the pear near the stem,” Dwyer advises.
 “If the flesh gives a little, the pear is ripe and ready to be eaten.”

 If you prefer a sweet, crunchy pear, it can be eaten straight away when you buy it.
-If you like a softer pear, simply leave it for another day or two after buying.
+Or if you like a softer pear, simply leave it for another day or two after buying.

 “A pear becomes overripe once it starts to feel squishy around the middle, but that doesn’t mean they should be tossed out!”
 Dwyer says.
 “Overripe pears can lend texture and sweetness to soups, smoothies and other purées.”

-Head to your local supermarket, fresh food market or farmers’ market to discover the good things that come in pears.
-For more information on pears, including varieties, nutrition and recipes ideas, head to australianpears.com.au
+Head to your local supermarket, fresh food market or farmers’ market to discover the good things that come in Australian pears.
+For more on pears, including varieties, nutrition and recipe ideas, head to the Australian Pears website.